MadhuraHangargi/madhurahangargi.github.io/README.md

 # ContractManagement
 - A simple frontend-based contract management system built using HTML, CSS, and JavaScript.
-It allows users to create contracts, track their status, and manage the full contract lifecycle from a dashboard.
+It allows users to create contracts, track their status, and manage the full contract lifecycle from a dashboard with a backend.

 #FEATURES:
 -Creates contracts using predefined templates